-The Strathcona Food Bank is a non-profit organization providing food to families in need in the Strathcona County area.
-It is operated totally by volunteers.
+The Strathcona Food Bank is a non-profit organization providing food to families in need in Sherwood Park and rural Strathcona County.
 It has been in operation since 1983.
-Currently we are located at 255 Kaska Road, Sherwood Park, Alberta, T8A 4E8, where we have been housed since April 1998.

-Currently we operate with approximately 120 volunteers staffing the Food Bank on a weekly basis.
+We operate with approximately 150 volunteers staffing the Food Bank on a weekly basis.
 Our hours of operation are Monday to Friday, 9:00 am to 12:00 pm, except statutory holidays.

 Five mornings a week, volunteer drivers and helpers pick up bread, pastries, some fresh produce and frozen foods at local grocery stores.
 Once delivered to the Food Bank, donations are sorted and stored by our “hamper volunteers”.